 Each member of the jury shall transmit to the organisers, electronically and prior to the meeting of the jury, a list of the 10 schemes which he or she considers should be pre-selected, in accordance with the attached appendix II.

-On the basis of this, the organisers will establish a list of 5 pre-selected schemes.
-The list will be sent to the members of the jury for further examination.
+The organisers will send the list of pre-selected schemes to the members of the jury for further examination.
 The members of the jury shall respect the secrecy of the composition of this list.

 The jury will select 4 schemes by secret ballot specifying an order of preference for each of them.